MasterFacilityList/mfl_api/docs/getting_started/gis.rst

 ----------------------------
 In "day to day language", we might be accustomed to expressing points as `(latitude, longitude)` pairs e.g `(-1.300462, 36.791533)` for the location of this writer's office at the time of writing.
-When expression that location as a GeoJSON "point", we'll need to "flip" the coordinates, so the GeoJSON for this author's office would be:
+When expressing that location as a GeoJSON "point", we'll need to "flip" the coordinates, so that the GeoJSON for this author's office would be:

 .. code-block:: javascript